 Spring is marching along, and we are bringing #garden tips straight to your home.
-Join #WCG Community Education Director Marybeth Janerich for “How To Grow Peas,” self-filmed in her own incredible garden.
+Join #WCG Community Education Director Marybeth Janerich for “Introduction to Peas,” self-filmed in her own incredible garden.
 Marybeth is a treasure trove of garden knowledge.
 Check out our IGTV for the full video, and stay tuned for future e-classes! #wasatchcommunitygardens #peasarepopping #optintothegarden #peas #wcgcommunityeducation #urbangardening #slc

 WCG’s Spring Plant Sale is scheduled for May 9, 2020, and here is an update from the director of the Green Team, James Loomis: